DavidAGullo/AdminByRequest-unofficial-python-wrapper/README.md

  ### Pagination Example
  Provides an example of Pagination in case you need to grab multiple pages worth of request. this offloads multiple entries into different requests. **WARNING** This should not be used to Max out the API, in doing so you will be rate limited.

+ ### Request Approve or Deny Tool
+ This tool was created to show case how the Approval and Denial works in the RequestAPI, it features Approvedby and Declinedby and allows for reason.

+ ### Pin Code for Uninstalls
+ The tool will allow you to select a take of your computers and create an uninstall pin.

+ ### Pin Code from Pin1
+ This will give you a Pin 2 from Pin 1, given you provide the computer name